-The Lehigh M.S. degree requires at least two full semesters of academic work.
+The Lehigh M.S. degree is designed to require four full semesters of academic work.
 Once M.S. students begin their degree program, they have a total of six years in which to complete their program.
 The EES department generally expects students to finish within two academic years and normally will not provide financial aid beyond this period.